apirogov/hampc/README.md

 * You can toggle the available outputs
 * Also works over HTTPS, protecting your MPD password
 * Built-in MPD stream player
+* Works better on mobile devices (tested with Nexus 5)
 * Long-polling instead of websockets

 Installation